Digital

 Taking charge of cyber security for connected assets

+If not correctly protected and configured, connected assets can become targets for hacking, ransomware and malware attacks, phishing and denial-of-service.
 Critical navigation and maintenance systems, such as GPS, AIS, EDCIS, DP and PMS, can be hijacked, disrupting vessel activity, damaging assets and endangering personnel.
-Hackers can also access and expose sensitive data, and exploit system and software flaws to compromise asset safety and functionality.
+Hackers can also access and expose sensitive data, or exploit system and software flaws to compromise asset safety and functionality.

-Beyond operational disruptions, recovery from cyber attacks can cost owners and operators dearly, both financially and in terms of lost trust from charterers and clients.
+Beyond operational disruptions, recovery from cyber-attacks can cost owners and operators dearly, both financially and in terms of lost trust from charterers and clients.
 As the maritime industry has seen on several occasions, the need to protect onboard and onshore systems for all types of assets is increasingly non-negotiable.

 Moving toward industry-wide regulation

-Head of Cyber Security and Safety
+Head of Cyber Security Section

-Bureau Veritas M&O
+Bureau Veritas Marine & Offshore

 The rise of smart shipping and increased connectivity presents asset owners with both distinct advantages and challenges.
 Combating cyber risk will involve the entire industry, from regulatory bodies and classification societies, to asset owners and operators, to equipment manufacturers and cyber-solution providers.